Doctor of Medicine and Master of Science in Clinical Research

 Combining medical education with training and experience in clinical research prepares clinician-researchers to improve patient health as well as healthcare.
 The dual degree program is appealing to those students who are interested in pursuing careers in the areas of medicine and clinical research in either an academic environment or pharmaceutical or biotechnology industry setting.

 The program is designed as a five-year full-time experience, although accommodations can be made for students who need more time to complete the dual degree.
 Senior faculty with clinical and research expertise will both instruct and mentor students throughout the program.
 The required Capstone research project is designed to allow the student to demonstrate research skills.
 Students will also develop fine-tuned clinical research skills as they complete 240 hours of a clinical research practicum in either an academic institution or in industry.

 Coursework in the dual degree program is generally completed over a period of five years.

-To earn both degrees, students must complete the required classroom and clinical coursework for the MD degree and 18 additional credit hours of Clinical Research course work, as well as the practicum and thesis.
+To earn both degrees, students must complete the required classroom and clinical coursework for the MD degree and 22 additional credit hours of Clinical Research course work, including the practicum and Capstone.

 For MD/MSCR students, the 32 credits required for the MSCR are fulfilled as follows:

-- MD/MSCR students earn 14 credits toward the MSCR for completing designated courses required for their MD degree.
-The cost for these 14 credits is covered by medical school tuition; there is no additional cost.
+- MD/MSCR students earn 10 credits towards the MSCR degree for completing designated courses required for their MD degree.
+The cost for these 10 credits is covered by medical school tuition; there is no additional cost.

 - The other 22 credits toward the MSCR degree are as follows: